iVillage

 “It is important to note that workers may be struggling whether they are working from home or at the office - in this case, managers should be vigilant to ensure they are offering support no matter the working location.”

-Most employers across Australia (82%) are being proactive about finding new ways to support the mental health of their workforce.
+Most employers across Australia (82%) are being proactive about finding new ways to support the mental health of their workforce including professional help.
 Chief among the initiatives being tried are: checking in or communicating with employees more (33% of workers say their employers are doing so), allowing wellbeing days off (27%), implementing Employee Assistance Programs (23%) and allowing staff to take additional breaks during the day (21%).

 Oxford academics have found that playing and socially connecting via video games can benefit mental health.
 Not only does this reduce the feeling of being alone during working from home or lock downs, but gives your mind a break and a different perspective.
 Gaming brings back happy feelings and memories and this is even more so the case when playing retro game consoles as nostalgia is loaded with feel good memories and can be quite therapeutic.